 Microwave Peanut Brittle

 This Microwave Peanut Brittle is an easy candy recipe for the holidays.
-Crunchy, buttery and comes together in 15 minutes.
+Crunchy, buttery, and comes together in 15 minutes.
 Nobody will ever know you made it in the microwave!
-We may earn a small commission for purchases made through links in this post.
-Read our disclosure policy here.

 Microwave peanut brittle in a metal tin with some Christmas ornaments laying on the side.